 The catch: it costs thousands and takes weeks, per site.
 Nobody commissions one to compare a shortlist.

 - Terrain drainage analysis.
-From 30m elevation data we measure how high the address sits above the nearest drainage line within 300 metres.
+We measure how high the address sits above the nearest drainage line within 300 metres, sampled from Geoscience Australia's national airborne laser survey (LiDAR) bare-earth model: ~245,000 km2 of populated Australia in every state and territory, with sub-metre height accuracy.
+Live state elevation services fill any gaps, the national terrain model covers the rest, and an elevation_confidence flag on every response tells you which source answered.
 Low height above a drainage path means water has somewhere to go: towards you.
 This is the physics backstop that works everywhere, including where no official mapping exists.

 - Water proximity.
 Distance to mapped rivers, creeks and water bodies, as a final signal where official layers are silent.